nelsonjchen/c3-faux-touch-keyboard/README.md

 State: Hello World!
 (I'm touching you!)

 This repo is a hello world for the CH552.
 It's a USB HID device that reports itself as a touchscreen.
 It's a simple example that sends a touch event to the host in a loop.
+It works as a native touchscreen on Linux and Windows.

 Tester: https://naqtn.github.io/WBBMTT/